c00lgat/OBSIDIAN/Basic Command Syntax.md

 ---
 ## Introduction to Shell

+What is a shell?
+- A shell accepts and interprets commands.
+- A shell is an environment in which commands, programs, and shell scripts are run.
+- There are many types of Linux shells available.
+Bash is one of them.

 - Shell is like a container
 - Interfaces between users and Kernel/OS
 - CLI is a Shell